SERHANT-ADX/sgpt-docs/docs/Pages/Listing item page/ListingItemPageProvider.md

 detailed information about a real estate listing.
 This provider component manages data fetching, state management, and user interactions related to the listing details.

-### Dependencies

-The `ListingItemPageProvider` component depends on several external modules and services, including:

-- **React Hooks (`useState`, `useEffect`, `useCallback`):** These React hooks are used for managing component-level state and handling side effects.

-- **ProfileAPI:** This is a service module responsible for fetching and updating user-related data, such as liked listings.

-- **useFavoriteListings:** A custom hook that provides functionality for retrieving a user's favorite listings.

-- **react-query:** A library for managing and caching asynchronous data fetching.

-- **getFilterOptionsBody:** A utility function that constructs filter options for listing queries.

-- **RoomsAPI:** A service module for fetching room and listing data.

-- **react-toastify:** A library for displaying toast notifications.

-- **useParams:** A React Router hook for accessing URL parameters.

-- **auth:** Firebase authentication module for accessing the current user's UID.

-- **useScreenSize:** A custom hook for determining the screen size (mobile or desktop).

-- **ListingItemPage:** The component that displays the detailed listing information.

-- **useDocumentTitle:** A custom hook for setting the document title dynamically.

 ### Hooks

 "Certainly, here are code examples from your component that demonstrate the usage of each: